 Alarm bells ringing for Nigar and Co

-Alarm bells are ringing for the Bangladesh women's cricket team following the 5-0 humiliation at the hands of India at home, as the series showed how far the Nigar Sultana-led side is lagging behind from leading teams in Twenty20s.
+Alarm bells are ringing for the Bangladesh women's cricket team following the 5-0 humiliation at the hands of India at home, as the series showed how far the Nigar Sultana Joty-led side is lagging behind from leading teams in twenty20s.

-The Tigresses lost the fifth and final match of the series at the Sylhet International Cricket Stadium today by 21 runs, which was their ninth straight defeat in the format.
+The Tigresses lost the fifth and final match of the series at the Sylhet International Cricket Stadium on Thursday by 21 runs, which was their ninth straight defeat in the format.

 Although the team lost, Bangladesh actually put forth their best batting performance of the series, reaching 135-6 while chasing 157, thanks to Ritu Moni (37 off 33 balls) and Shorifa Khatun (28 off 21).